sefm-conference/2023/_pages/callforpapers.md

 The submission site for papers will be opened soon.
 <!-- [https://easychair.org/conferences/?conf=sefm2023](https://easychair.org/conferences/?conf=sefm2023) -->

+## Artefact Evaluation

+This edition of SEFM introduces an artefact evaluation (AE).
+An artefact contains any necessary material to support the claims made in the paper and ideally makes the results fully reproducible.
+Submission of an artefact is **optional for regular papers** and **mandatory for tool papers**.
+The artefacts will be judged by the Artefact Evaluation Committee (AEC).
+Details of the AE procedure will be published on this website soon.

 ## Publication

 All accepted papers will appear in the proceedings of the conference that will be published as a volume in Springer's LNCS series.

-The authors of a selected subset of accepted papers will be invited to submit extended versions of their papers to special issues of the journal "Software and Systems Modeling" (SoSyM).
+The authors of a selected subset of accepted papers will be invited to submit extended versions of their papers to special issues of the journal [Software and Systems Modeling](https://www.springer.com/journal/10270) (SoSyM).